 ✔ Many hotels offer early luggage drop-off even before check-in time

-From Kanazawa Station, you can take a local bus or walk to Kenrokuen Garden, one of the most famous gardens in Japan.
+From Kanazawa Station, you can take a local bus or take a casual 30 minute walk to Kenrokuen Garden, one of the most famous gardens in Japan.

 Take the Kanazawa Loop Bus (Right Loop)